arnquic/Project_1/READme.md

 ## Super Stretch Goal
 * Option for AI opponent.

+## Sources
+    1. Attack card's "kick" icon is taken from "Icons 8" at: https://icons8.com/icon/11549/combat

 ### <u>Intellectual Property Claim</u>
 Created and owned by C. Jake Arnquist as of date of first github commit (12 Oct.
 2021).